Surface Water Monitoring Program

 - Determine appropriate management strategies if designated uses are not being attained

 - Assess the effects of point source dischargers upon water quality

 - Observe the impact of known nonpoint source pollution trends

 - Provide long-term physical, chemical, and biological data, and monitoring of the state’s least-disturbed ecoregion reference waterbodies

-Water Quality data can be downloaded using the Technical Service Division’s searchable database.
+Water Quality data can be downloaded using the Lab’s searchable database.

 Information on the bioaccumulation of mercury in fish tissue is included under the Mercury in Fish heading in the Lakes Monitoring Program below.

 Extensive research has been compiled on the life history, tolerance, and habitat requirements of aquatic macroinvertebrates, making them exceptional indicators of ecosystem health.
 With limited mobility and relatively short lifespans, these organisms provide insight into localized and current water quality conditions.
 Aquatic macroinvertebrate data are available on DEQ’s website.

 Periphyton (a complex matrix of algae and heteroptrophic microbes) represents the bottom of the food chain in aquatic ecosystems.
 While algal communities are important food sources for macroinvertebrates and some fishes, excessive algal growth can not only be an aesthetic nuisance but can also deplete oxygen available to other aquatic organisms.
 Ecologists collect periphyton samples to better understand relationships between chlorophyll-a and periphyton biomass to water chemistry parameters (e.g., nutrients).